jacobchlebowski/mqp/README.md

 # mqp
 MQP - OS Isolation

+These experiments should be run while [Keylogger](https://github.com/jacobchlebowski/Keylogger) is running for UI data collection

-Steps to run experiment 1, run 1.1 cryptolocker
+Steps to run experiment 1, run 1.1 synthetic cryptolocker (this should be run within the windows 7 sandbox environment through cuckoo.
+You may need to install the dependencies first within the sandbox)

 1) Install [Python 3.7](https://www.python.org/ftp/python/3.7.0/python-3.7.0-amd64.exe)
 - I believe 3.7 and up is fine, but try to stay closer to 3.7